Even though I’ve had my fair share of personal & professional struggles, I consider myself a pretty lucky person.

 and I’m just trying to fully live it.

-My parents had signed me up for classical piano when I was five and never really given me a choice.
-I complained about it often, but when I got back to LA, that forced discipline quietly became the bridge I needed.
-I joined jazz band on piano at 6:40 a.m., picked up French horn for band after school, and suddenly there was a room where I belonged and a group of people.
+The thing that cracked it open wasn't a cinematic moment.
+It was band.
+My parents had forced classical piano on me since I was five and never really given me a choice.
+I complained constantly.
+Then I got back to LA, joined jazz band at 6:40 a.m., picked up French horn after school, and suddenly there was a room where I belonged and a group of people who didn't care where I'd come from.

-Academically, I was not a success story either.
-I bombed my placement tests.
-At 15, my counselor told me I probably would not graduate, let alone make it to college.
-It was blunt and it hurt, but it also flipped a switch.
-I did not argue.
+Academically, I wasn't a success story either.
+At 15, my counselor told me I probably wouldn't graduate, let alone make it to college.
+It was blunt and it hurt, but it flipped a switch.
+I didn't argue.
 I just built a schedule.
+Mornings in band.
+Days in class.
+Afternoons in orchestra.
+Community college at night.
+Tutoring whenever I could fit it in.
+It taught me that effort compounds long before anyone notices.

-I got a job at a toy company, launched campaigns during the early wave of YouTube product placement marketing, helping brands and creators figure out how to work together before there was a playbook.
-Then, I started my own creative agency to work on all things design, specifically, in 2012, the AR wave that snapchat created.
-Later, prompted by the election of 2016, I left the private sector to work as Finance Deputy for the former California State Treasurer’s gubernatorial campaign, learning how money, messaging, and trust intersect in life.
+Professionally, my path has zigzagged, but there's a clear thread in hindsight.
+I got a job at a toy company, then launched campaigns during the early wave of YouTube product placement marketing — helping brands and creators figure out how to work together before there was a playbook.
+I started my own creative agency focused on design, and in 2012 worked on the AR wave that Snapchat created.
+Prompted by the 2016 election, I left the private sector to work as Finance Deputy for the former California State Treasurer's gubernatorial campaign, learning how money, messaging, and trust intersect.
+In 2018 I moved to New York and built an education startup called Tactile Brain to help students confront their fear of math.
+A few years and a pandemic later, I joined an executive search firm headhunting for VC and private equity-backed growth-stage companies — a live case study in how talent shapes enduring organizations.

-Through Rotary International and its foundation, I traveled the world to raise funds for causes like polio eradication and over 50+ local community projects.
-I helped lead humanitarian efforts in places like Colombia and Mexico, and worked on initiatives closer to home with homeless communities in Los Angeles.
-I have also supported arts projects, because I think stories, music, and images change people long before policy does.
+Service has never been a separate lane.
+Through Rotary International I traveled the world raising funds for polio eradication and over 50 local community projects, led humanitarian efforts in Colombia and Mexico, and worked on initiatives with homeless communities in Los Angeles.
+I've supported arts projects too, because I think stories, music, and images change people long before policy does.
+Co-founding Big West Rotaract was my way of making that spirit more systematic — we built a 501c3 to train the next generation of strategic philanthropists and ran events across seven states with over 3,000 members.